 In a time when I believed I could do nothing else but fail, you pushed me to achieve.
 I remember that.

-I heard from John the other morning.
+I heard from John the other day.
 He said you had passed.
 Dave said you went peacefully in your sleep.
-Said the Alzheimer’s took you to the point where you couldn’t remember anyone except for wife Betty and God.
+Said the Alzheimer’s took you to the point where you couldn’t remember anyone except for your wife, Betty, and God.

 Please know that I have never forgotten you.
 Know that my love for you is equal to my gratitude for all you’ve given me.
 I often hear the unfortunate statistics regarding the sobriety rate after rehab.
-And sadly, not a lot of people make it.
+Sadly, not a lot of people make it.

 But I did.